juicedata/juicefs/docs/en/cache_management.md

 JuiceFS guarantees close-to-open consistency.
 It means once a file is closed, the following open and read are guaranteed see the data written before close, either in same machine or different machine.
 Particularly, within same mount point, read can see all data written before it immediately (no need to reopen the file).

 In case multiple clients, the only way to invalidate metadata cache in the kernel is waiting for timeout.
+Metadata cache in client memory is invalidated automatically on modification.

 In extreme condition, it is possible that the modification made in client A is not visible to client B in a short time window.